rfhayn/grocery-recipe-manager/docs/prds/milestone-5-app-renaming-and-testflight-deployment.md

 ## Executive Summary

-Systematically rename the entire project from "GroceryRecipeManager" to a new app name, updating all technical identifiers, file structures, documentation, and GitHub repository while maintaining zero code breakage.
+Systematically rename the entire project from "forager" to a new app name, updating all technical identifiers, file structures, documentation, and GitHub repository while maintaining zero code breakage.
 Follow with TestFlight deployment to enable real-device testing.
 This milestone establishes production-ready branding and infrastructure before CloudKit implementation.

 **Critical Success Factors**:
 - Zero build breaks at any checkpoint